ulen7/Minecraft/README.md

 All the docker-compose files are being deployed with docker compose in a Ubuntu server machine.

-The Type of servers is Spigot, Paper and now Fabric too.
+The Type of servers is Fabric mainly, I started with spigot but migrated all the servers to Fabric now.

-Portainer is recommended to access the console of the server.
+Portainer is recommended to access the console of the server and to easly view the logs.

 ## Send commands to server console